lokimeyburg/raptor/README.md

 ### Why

-Raptor started as a project to build my own messaging server to replace Faye because I needed a better way to know who was online and also because I needed to control who knew who was online.
-I really liked how Pusher used different types of channels to expose more features and security, so I started implementing their three main channel types: public, private and presence channels.
+Raptor started as a project to build my own messaging server to replace [Faye|https://faye.jcoglan.com/ruby.html] because I needed a better way to manage presence (who's online and in which channels).
+I really liked how [Pusher|https://pusher.com/] used different types of channels to expose more features and security, so I started implementing their three main channel types: public, private and presence channels.
 I added a fourth type of channel called a 'privilaged' channel which let's only privilaged users see who's online and be able to publish messages on the channel (think UNIX-style permissions).
 Raptor also uses URLs to define realtime resources since this leads to a more RESTful implementation.

 To subscribe to realtime comments on your photo gallery, you'd subscribe to: